 The farm delivers their CSA's in wooden crates.
 Each crate is lined with a plastic bag.
 Members retrieve the bag of vegetables from their crate, and the crate remains at the host site until the following week, when the next delivery is made.
 At that time, the empty crate from the prior week is retrieved and a new crate full of fresh food is delivered.
 After pickup happens, crates can be consolidated to take up less space at the host site.
 The farm also delivers frozen and refrigerated items in an insulated cooler.
 Members who purchased frozen or refrigerated items retrieve their items from the insulated cooler during the pickup hours.
 All items are labeled with the member's name.
 Members are not permitted to take the cooler with them.

+Many existing host sites are nearing capacity.
 The farm is actively searching for host sites in the following areas:

 The farm loves hosts who are active participants in their CSA.
 The farm requests, when possible, that hosts report back to the farm when CSA shares are not picked up.
 The farm will work with the host and the member to coordinate pickup.